Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 This pattern makes the Silvery Checkerspot easy to identify, even when flying.

-The Silvery Checkerspot is often seen flying low to the ground and tends to fly quickly and erratically.
-It feeds on the nectar of various flowers such as aster, goldenrod, and milkweed.
+The Silvery Checkerspot is often seen flying low to the ground, tending to fly quickly and erratically.
+It feeds on the nectar of various flowers, such as aster, goldenrod, and milkweed.

-Its caterpillars feed on the leaves of sunflowers, asters, and other plants.
-The Silvery Checkerspot is a beautiful and fascinating butterfly in Vermont’s natural habitats.
+The Silvery Checkerspot caterpillars feed on the leaves of sunflowers, asters, and other plants.
+In Vermont’s natural habitats, it is a beautiful and fascinating butterfly.